During the winter season we are open by appointment.

 Here we inform regularly about the organization’s work and events.

-A new theme oriented exhibition is staged every year at the museum.
+A new theme oriented exhibition is staged yearly at the museum.

 In late April: Inauguration of the Museum’s new exhibition.